 So the best practices for webmasters or website administrators for doing web performance optimization are:

 Focus more on the frontend website optimization tips like:

-Have a performance optimized cloud deployment infrastructure
+Have a performance-optimized cloud deployment infrastructure

 Once your site’s frontend and backend code is optimized, it is deployed on a hardware machine which acts as the server to handle the requests and provide the responses.
 Every machine has finite CPU, finite memory and finite capacity.
 Hence, you must know the max and min threshold number of requests your deployment machines can handle.
-As and when your traffic load increases beyond that threshold, you must set auto scaling and use cloud deployment techniques like elastic load balancing etc. to maintain site’s performance.
+As and when your traffic load increases beyond that threshold, you must set auto-scaling and use cloud deployment techniques like elastic load balancing etc. to maintain site’s performance.

-Sending more traffic to a machine above and beyond what it can handle will cause it to slow down the response of every request thereby affecting experience of all users.
+Sending more traffic to a machine above and beyond what it can handle will cause it to slow down the response of every request thereby affecting the experience of all users.